Dog Pee

 Urine can be a bit more troublesome for lawns compared to feces because it comes out all at once, while feces release nutrients gradually.
 You’ll notice that young puppies usually squat when they go, but by the time they hit about a year old, male dogs often start lifting their legs, whether they’ve been neutered or not.
 Female dogs can also mark their territory, but they tend to do it less often and usually in smaller amounts, spreading it across a few spots instead of one big puddle.

-Volume Matters
+Volume of Pee Matters

 Dr. A.W.
 Allard, a friendly veterinarian from Colorado, took a deeper dive into how dog urine impacts different types of grass.
 His studies found that it’s mainly the volume and concentration of the urine that cause the most damage.
 Other factors, like the pH level of the urine or any additives, don’t really play a big role.
 So, while our beloved pups love to explore and claim their territory, it’s good to keep in mind how their habits can affect our precious lawns!